matt-james-idme/gpt-video-summarizer/README.md

 ---

 Originally inspired by Daniel Miessler’s summarization tool.
-Maintained by @clorth0.
+Maintained by Matt James.
 Modernized for 2025 API usage.